top of page

 Soft Ground: Textiles and Self-Soothing

 Soft Ground is a four-month programme of free weekly drop-in textile-based art sessions designed to support mental wellbeing through creativity, routine, and communal making.
-Drawing from neurodivergent practices and trauma-informed methodologies , the sessions are open to all but particularly welcoming to neurodivergent participants.
-What: Drop-in textile-based art sessions designed to support mental wellbeing When: Every Friday, 2–4 pm, from 20 February to 5 June 2026
+Drawing from neurodivergent practices and trauma-informed methodologies, the sessions are open to all but particularly welcoming to neurodivergent participants.
+IMPORTANT NOTICE: Soft Ground: Textiles and Self-Soothing is currently paused due to the temporary closure of our host venue, SET Social Peckham

 Report of Food for Landscapes: Recipes for Slow Disasters

-During Design Week South Africa (23–26 October), Food for Landscapes: Recipes for Slow Disasters unfolded in Cape Town.
-This exhibition served as a vibrant meeting point for thinking, tasting, and discussing how landscapes and people might heal together.
-The project marks the first South African activation of a long-term, multi-continental initiative by British artist Andrew Merritt .
-He uses art, food, and ecological research to address “slow disasters” —a term he coined to
+During Design Week South Africa (23–26 October), Food for Landscapes: Recipes for Slow Disasters unfolded in Cape Town as an exhibition and meeting point for thinking, tasting, and talking about how landscapes and people might heal.
+The project marks the first South African activation of a long-term, multi-continental project and methodology by British artist Andrew Merritt , which uses art, food, and ecological research to address “slow disasters” , a term coined by Mer

 Free Webinars: Research and Development Fund by Arts Council England